ouspg/CompSec/Lab1_Network/README.md

 ## Task 1 / Level 2

-In level 2 and 3 tasks, you will only need your browser and it's developer tools.
+In level 2 and 3 tasks, you will only need your browser, it's developer tools and Juice Shop.
+Start the Juice Shop using docker.
+Check Prequisities chapter for more information.
 Most importantly follow the traffic in the network tab.

 Observe and modify the traffic while you are browsing the site and do the following tasks.